Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

 \end{lemma}

-\begin{remark} A proof of this fact appears in [KMV], but this shuffle product appears in earlier literature, such as [CCRL], [Tur], and even earlier, in a different guise, in [BN95].
-This statement appears to be contained in [BN95, Exercise 3.10].
-In that paper, invariants correspond to functionals on diagrams (weight systems), rather than the diagrams themselves, so the product of invariants corresponds to a product on such functionals, which is a \emph{coproduct} on diagrams.
-For proving our result, we find it more convenient to think in terms of products of diagrams. \end{remark}
+\begin{remark} The shuffle product of link diagrams appears in earlier literature, such as \cite{CCRL-JKTR,Victor-Bialgebra,Victor-Pascal}.
+This statement seems to appear in a different guise in \cite[Exercise 3.10]{BarNatanTopology}.
+There, invariants correspond to functionals on diagrams (weight systems), rather than the diagrams themselves, so the product of invariants corresponds to a product on such functionals, which is a \emph{coproduct} on diagrams.
+For configuration space integral formulas, we find it more convenient to think in terms of products of diagrams. \end{remark}